Filip Bilbija: Youth and Early Career

-Hamburger SV and SC Paderborn
+Hamburger SV

 On 3 June 2022, Bilbija signed a four-year contract with 2.
 Bundesliga side Hamburger SV.
 During his first season, other attacking options were preferred by head coach Tim Walter, and Bilbija made just 13 substitute appearances scoring one goal.
 His side finished third, but were defeated 5–1 on aggregate by VfB Stuttgart in the Bundesliga Promotion Round.

+SC Paderborn

 On 7 July 2023, he signed for SC Paderborn.
 He made 27 league appearances in his debut season for the club, scoring five goals.
+In a three-year spell at the club, he scored 35 goals in 98 appearances as he helped the club gain promotion the Bundesliga in 2026.

+Derby County

+On 22 July 2026, upon expiry of his contract at Paderborn, Bilbija moved to England and signed with EFL Championship club Derby County on a three-year contract.
+On 8 August 2026, Bilbija made his debut for Derby County in a 2–1 EFL Cup defeat to Lincoln City.